wix-incubator/ring-wixapps-middleware/README.md

 # `ring-wixapps-middleware`

-[Ring](http://github.com/mmcgrana/ring) middleware that checks the HMAC signature and passes the SignedInstance as :params to the endpoint.
+[Ring](http://github.com/mmcgrana/ring) middleware that checks the HMAC signature and passes the SignedInstance as a hash-map in the "instance" parameter to the controller.
+If the signature is not valid, returns 403 to the client without calling the controller.

 ### Usage